sinatra/sinatra/README.md

 Check out the Rack specification if you want to learn more about `call`.

-### Setting Body, Status Code and Headers
+### Setting Body, Status Code, and Headers

 It is possible and recommended to set the status code and response body with the return value of the route block.
-However, in some scenarios you might want to set the body at an arbitrary point in the execution flow.
+However, in some scenarios, you might want to set the body at an arbitrary point in the execution flow.
 You can do so with the `body` helper method.
-If you do so, you can use that method from there on to access the body:
+If you do so, you can use that method from thereon to access the body:

 ```ruby
 get '/foo' do